 The Business Fundamentals Certificate provides students with the knowledge and skills needed for an entry-level supervisory position in a business environment.
 The curriculum focuses on foundational accounting, management, marketing, and technology skills.
-This certificate flows seamlessly into the Associate of Applied Business Degree in Business Administration.
+This certificate flows seamlessly into the Associate of Applied Business Degrees in Business Administration and Human Resources.

-Develop knowledge of best practices in the four key managerial functions: 1) planning, 2) organizing, 3) leading and 4) controlling.
+1. Develop knowledge of best practices in the four key managerial functions: 1) planning, 2) organizing, 3) leading and 4) controlling.

-- Interpret, analyze, and present reliable and relevant information to financial statement users based upon generally accepted accounting principles. - Construct an integrated marketing strategy and plan incorporating the marketing mix.
+- 2. Interpret, analyze, and present reliable and relevant information to financial statement users based upon generally accepted accounting principles. - 3.
+Construct an integrated marketing strategy and plan incorporating the marketing mix.

 Business Administration Major (p.
-47)
+46)

 Code Title Hours

 ACC 1010 Corporate Accounting Principles 4

 AOT 2640 Spreadsheet Software and Applications 3

 CPT 1250 Computer Applications in the Workplace 3

-ECN 1430 Micro Economics 3
+ECN 1430 Microeconomics 3

-or ECN 1410 Macro Economics
+or ECN 1410 Macroeconomics

 MGT 1010 Principles of Management 3

+or MGT 2010 Organizational Behavior

 MKT 1010 Principles of Marketing 3

 Total Hours 19